klumhru/boost-python-bullet/README.md

 Unittests are mandatory for all pull requests.
 See the provided tests for reference.
 If you want to use a different test framework, it must be supported by nose.
 Unittests for the Bullet SDK itself are outside the scope of the project.

-Also note the diferrences from reference in Bullet (see below), and calling conventions for pass-by-reference methods with primitive parameters (str, int, float, etc).
+Also note the differences from reference in Bullet (see below), and calling conventions for pass-by-reference methods with primitive parameters (str, int, float, etc).

 Also note that some constructors that take pointer parameters are implemented using factory methods, e.g. btDiscreteDynamicsWorld.